Not sure where to go? Discover our favourite hostel highlights and top tips for making the most of your stay at Safestay

 Is the Quartieri Spagnoli district safe for tourists?

 The Quartieri Spagnoli district is generally safe during the day, especially on the main thoroughfares.
-However, it requires common sense, just as in any densely populated, less touristy area of a major city.
-Be aware of your surroundings, avoid conspicuously displaying valuables, and it is best to visit during daylight hours.
+However, it requires common sense, just as in any densely populated area of a major city.
+Be aware of your surroundings and avoid displaying valuables openly.

 Do I need a reservation to visit the Catacombe di San Gaudioso or the Galleria Borbonica?

-Yes, reservations are definitely recommended, especially during peak season or on weekends.
-Visits to these underground attractions are often conducted as organised guided tours at specific times, and the number of places in each group is limited.
+Yes, reservations are recommended, especially during peak season or weekends.
+Visits are often organised as guided tours at specific times, and group sizes are limited.

 What is the best way to get to Parco Virgiliano?